Skip to main content

 Male Northern Harrier Soaring shown from below so you can see white belly and wings with contrasting black wing tips

 Raptors: The Olympic Peninsula hosts a decent number of raptors with more diversity during migration including Turkey Vulture, Osprey, and Golden Eagle.
-The Sequim/Dungeness area has more open spaces for species like the Northern Goshawk.
+The Sequim/Dungeness area has more open spaces for species like the Northern Harrier.
 Forest hawks or accipiters like the Cooper's Hawk are adapted to hunting in forested habitat.
 All three accipiter species breed here.

 Closeup head and shoulder shot of an immature Cooper's Hawk that has a proportionately smaller looking eye on a larger head